17: THE WINDOWLESS HOUSE

 What had occurred in Brabazon Lodge remained with Glen Mower like the after effects of a big meal.
-His whole body felt uncomfortably churned up and the hour he felt he would fully digest it seemed a long way into the horizon.
-Such was this incapacity he was unaware that instead of heading towards the south of Bristol where his colleague had informed him was their ultimate destination, the UN Security Council History War Rooms, they joined the Motorway and headed over the original Severn Bridge to Chepstow.
-It wasn’t until Diamonde, showing total disregard for any speed limits that Mower now knew was a classic sign of having been De-Peeled, mentioned that first they had to do a detour to acquire details of another strange phenomenon, that he realised.
+He felt uncomfortable to such a degree that he failed to notice that instead of heading towards the south of Bristol, where his colleague had informed him was their ultimate destination, they joined the Motorway and headed over the original Severn Bridge to Chepstow.
+It wasn’t until Diamonde, showing total disregard for any speed limits that Mower now knew was a classic sign of being De-Peeled, informed him they were going to observe another strange phenomenon first, that he realised.

-They arrived in due course outside a peculiar looking Victorian building that unlike it’s contemporary at Brabazon Lodge was lacking one vital ingredient that would class it as a house.
+They soon arrived outside a peculiar looking Victorian building that unlike it’s contemporary at Brabazon Lodge was lacking one vital ingredient that would class it as a house.
 For its architect appeared to have an aversion to windows.

-‘Ah!’ exclaimed Mower, ‘I know what this is, it’s to do with the window tax from years ago.
+‘Ah!’ exclaimed Mower, ‘It’s to do with the window tax from years ago.
 Householders blocked them up so they would pay less tax.’

 ‘That was imposed much earlier than when this house was built, Matey.’